pavel-demin/usb104-a7-notes/sdr-receiver.md

  - Connect an antenna to the CH1 connector of the Zmod Digitizer module.
  - Connect the USB104 A7 board to a USB port.
  - Download and unpack the [release zip file]({{ site.release-file }}).
- - Install WinUSB driver for the USB interface of the USB104 A7 board (USB ID `0403:6010` and `0403:6014`) using [Zadig](https://zadig.akeo.ie).
+ - Install the WinUSB driver for the USB interface of the USB104 A7 board (USB ID `0403:6010` and `0403:6014`) using [Zadig](https://zadig.akeo.ie).
  - Run the `sdr-receiver.exe` program.
- - Press Start button.
+ - Press the Start button.
  - Download and install [radioconda](https://github.com/ryanvolz/radioconda).
- - Run [GNU Radio Companion](https://wiki.gnuradio.org/index.php/GNURadioCompanion) and open FM receiver flow graph ([fm_zmq.grc](https://github.com/pavel-demin/usb104-a7-notes/tree/master/projects/sdr_receiver/gnuradio/fm_zmq.grc)).
+ - Run [GNU Radio Companion](https://wiki.gnuradio.org/index.php/GNURadioCompanion) and open the FM receiver flow graph ([fm_zmq.grc](https://github.com/pavel-demin/usb104-a7-notes/tree/master/projects/sdr_receiver/gnuradio/fm_zmq.grc)).

 Getting started with GNU Radio on Linux
 -----